 The most recognisable smart device in the world is the smartphone (mobile phone).
 However, despite big-money advertising campaigns suggesting otherwise, famous examples like the iPhone and Google Pixel can be expensive.
 They may not be ideal for your needs, particularly if you have certain types of disabilities.

-Something like the may be more useful.
+Something like the PowerTel Mobile Phone M9500 may be more useful.
 Its specialised features include senior-friendly touch buttons, built-in help screens, options for family members to listen in and join conversations, SOS button, hearing aid compatibility and extra-loud volume levels for the hard of hearing.

 Other ways in which smart devices help people with disabilities on the mobility aids front include smart curtains and blinds, thermometers, locks and entry systems.
 The latter makes it easier to let visitors into your home without having to get up.
-The Bell Surface Mount and the are worth looking into at the affordable end of this market.
+The Bell Surface Mount 1 Way Door Entry System and the 3 Way Door Entry System are worth looking into at the affordable end of this market.

 Where can I find more information on how smart devices can help people with disabilities?

 We would recommend looking at AbilityNet, an organisation that works to assist people of all ages with disabilities in getting the most out of technology in the home, at work or in educational settings.

 If you would like any further information, don’t forget to get in touch via email@example.com or get Amazon’s Alexa to call us on 0800 255 0498!